Where Honest Connection Meets Transformation

 My professional journey began in 1995 in public service, where I worked in a variety of leadership and operational roles.
 That chapter offered a deep education in systems, complexity, and resilience.
 It also revealed how profoundly the health of an organization is shaped by its structures and by the presence or absence of honesty.

 In 2012, I followed a clear calling to create spaces that support genuine human connection.
-While the property that became The Homestead 1854 had already been largely restored, my husband and I thoughtfully reimagined and enhanced it.
+While the property that became The Homestead 1854 had already been largely restored, my husband and I thoughtfully reimagined it, building spaces where people could slow down, connect honestly, and be fully present.
 We constructed additional structures and redesigned key spaces to support meaningful gatherings.
 For more than a decade, I led retreats, facilitated team experiences, and wove mindful practices into everyday life and the services we offered.
 Becoming a Registered Yoga Teacher further deepened my commitment to well-being as the foundation of meaningful work.
+While the property that became The Homestead 1854 had already been largely restored, my husband and I thoughtfully reimagined it to better support meaningful gatherings.

 After selling The Homestead 1854 in 2024 and returning to our home state of Wisconsin from Illinois, I continue this work through Mindful Kollaborative Strategies, which I had established well before the sale.

 Mindful Kollaborative Strategies grew from a desire to support people before exhaustion takes hold and to walk alongside them when they are ready to pause, reflect, and realign.
-My work now centers on retreats, workshops, mindful practices, facilitation, and fund and program development that help clarify ideas and move them into action.
+My work now centers on retreats, workshops, mindful practices, facilitation, and fund and program development, supporting clarity and helping ideas move into action.

 Burnout can arrive quickly and unexpectedly.
 I know this from experience.
 Renewal requires honesty, presence, compassion, and the ability to quiet outside noise long enough to listen to what is true.